PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 To create the animations, you can drag the frames from somewhere and drop them into:

 * The `Outline view`_.
-* The center of the editor (if it is not showing a particular animation, because in that case it will append the frames at the end of the animation).
+* The center of the editor (if it is not showing a particular animation, because in that case, it will append the frames at the end of the animation).

 The frames can be taken from: